 The Kyoto style drip coffee maker is a series of fragile, precariously stacked glass containers and tubes.
 This complex apparatus also referred to as “the Japanese Tower”, seems to be better suited to a chemistry lab rather than a café or kitchen.
 However, when you taste the coffee it brews you marvel and want one for yourself.

-Unlike in the Italian tradition where the barista is anonymously huddled behind the steaming steel espresso machine, the Kyoto style drippers are transparent.
+Unlike in the Italian tradition where the barista is anonymously huddled behind the steaming steel espresso machine, the Kyoto style drip machines are transparent.
 It’s fascinating to watch as the water drips slowly through the grind.

 The Kalita Wave is a great solution and available at a really reasonable price on Amazon.